slowriot/libtelegram/README.md

 `#include "libtelegram/libtelegram.h"` and off you go.

 ## Setting the webhook ##
 A bash script is provided to make it convenient to set the web hook for your bot.
+This is only required if using FastCGI.
 Simply run:
 `./set_webhook.sh 229029247:AAHfNUvcGS_ttvvulZG3Qi4NmMrjebH8F6w "https://mywebsite.com/fcgi-bin/my_fastcgi_webhook"`
 (obviously substituting your own token and website).